too-r/blog_os/blog/content/posts/freestanding-rust-binary/index.md

 TODO github, issues, comments, etc

+## Introduction
+This post describes the steps necessary to get a freestanding Rust binary and explains why the steps are needed. **If you're just interested in a minimal example, you can [jump to the summary](#summary)**.

 This tutorial doesn't require that you're familiar with Rust, but it doesn't explain all the basics.
 For an introduction to Rust and an installation guide take a look at the [official Rust book].

 [official Rust book]: https://doc.rust-lang.org/stable/book/second-edition/